 Windows uses sounds to make warnings.
 For example, when you receive a message you will hear windows sound.
 If you disable windows sounds, it will increase the performance a little bit.

-To disable the windows sounds, you should right click on the sound icon which is located at bottom right on task bar and select Sound Effect.
+- Select Sound Effect.
 After that, you should select No Sound from Sound Scheme heading and click OK to save it.

 >> Do not forget to restart you computer after all these Speed Up Windows 10 process.
 Please give us feedback about how these steps affect your computer!